Cloudxtreme/KA/Readme.md

-#Gideon (WIP)
+#KA (WIP)

-Gideon is a virtual assistant written in Python who can be taught commands easily.
+KA is a virtual assistant written in Python who can be taught commands easily.
 More complex commands in the form of plugins can also be written.

 ###Present state